 As previously stated, employers must make certain that mental health is a priority, especially when a worker is injured on the job.
 Injured workers directly impact production at work.
 Stigma and social challenges can impact an employee’s interest in getting help with depression or other mental health conditions that were triggered by the injury.
 Cultural differences can also influence whether an employee seeks assistance.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Can Help You If You Have Been Injured or Sickened at Work
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Can Help You If You Have Been Injured or Sickened at Work